-The CHMP's decision to start the rolling review of the vaccine is based on preliminary results from non-clinical and early clinical studies suggesting that the vaccine triggers the production of antibodies and T cells (cells of the immune system, the body's natural defences) that target the virus.
+The CHMP's decision to start the rolling review of BNT162b2 is based on preliminary results from nonclinical and early clinical studies in adults which suggest that the vaccine triggers the production of antibodies and T cells (cells of the immune system, the body's natural defences) that target the virus.

 Large-scale clinical trials involving several thousands of people are ongoing, and results will become available over the coming weeks and months.
-These results will provide information on how effective the vaccine is in protecting people against COVID-19 and will be assessed in later rolling review cycles.
-All the available data on the safety of the vaccine emerging from these studies, as well as data on its quality (such as its ingredients and the way it is produced), will also be reviewed.
+These results will provide information on how effective the vaccine is in protecting people against COVID-19 and will be assessed once they are available.
+All the available data on the safety of the vaccine as well as on its quality (such as its ingredients and the way it is produced) will also be reviewed.